-If you travel in southeastern parts of the United States, you will, no doubt, see plenty of signs urging you to take the next exit for genuine southern grown peaches, pecans, orangesand peanuts.
+If you travel to southeastern parts of the United States, you will, no doubt, see plenty of signs urging you to take the next exit for genuine southern-grown peaches, pecans, oranges, and peanuts.
 While these delicious fruits and nuts may be the pride of the South, those of us in northern areas can still grow some too.
 That said, peanuts require a long, warm growing season, so those of us in cooler climates need to grow them in pots to extend the growing season.
 Continue reading to learn how to grow peanut plants in containers.

 Container Grown Peanuts

-Peanuts, scientifically known as Arachis hypogaea, are hardy in zones 6-11.
+Peanuts, scientifically known as Arachis hypogaea, are hardy in zones 6 to 11.
 They are in the legume family and classified as tropical plants.
-It is because of this that many people in cooler climates may wonder, “Can you grow peanuts in containers.”
+It is because of this that many people in cooler climates may wonder, “Can you grow peanuts in containers?”.
 Yes, but they do have certain requirements.

-When grown from seed, peanuts need at least 100 frost free days to mature.
-They also need consistent soil temperatures of 70-80 degrees F. (21-27 C.) in order to germinate.
+When grown from seed, peanuts need at least 100 frost-free days to mature.
+They also need consistent soil temperatures of 70 to 80 degrees F. (21-27 C.) in order to germinate.
 In the north, it will be necessary to start peanut seeds indoors, at least a month before the last frost date.
 You’ll also need to continue growing peanuts indoors if cool weather is expected.

 There are four main types of peanuts available as seed: